 The best things to do in Toronto

-From iconic landmarks to indie haunts, Toronto local Karla Schaus takes us on a whirlwind tour of her favourite parts of the city.
+From iconic landmarks to indie haunts, local Karla Schaus takes us on a whirlwind tour of Toronto.

 Most people feel that they haven’t been to Toronto without a trip to the top of the CN Tower – and I agree.
 However, there is a new and incredible way to explore this landmark while visiting.
 Why not walk around the circumference of the roof of the world’s third tallest tower?
 Now you can get an adrenaline rush like never before when you book a time to do the CN Tower EdgeWalk.
 Do one thing a day that exhilarates you.

 The best views of the Toronto skyline include our impressive CN Tower landmark.
 A great way get up close and personal with Toronto is via helicopter.
 It sounds eccentric, but it’s quite cost efficient and definitely a once in a lifetime opportunity that is attainable with Toronto Heli Tours.
 With this option, you’re guaranteed to see Toronto unlike most tourists have ever experienced.
 Once you land, you can hike the Toronto Island trails or take a canoe ride before you board the ferry back from the Island.

 One of my favourite places to wander is through the Art Gallery of Ontario, located in the Grange Park district.
 The vast collection contains over 80,000 works of art, and entry fees are low.
 It also has a section for kids to explore, a café where you can get gelato or espresso, and there is drop-in yoga which takes place in the Galleria Italia.
 Tours are free with admission, and they run every hour on the hour.